voxsim/knowledge/web/html/README.md

 Block-level elements are always drawn on a new line after them.

 ### Paragraphs
-The <p> element marks all the text inside it as a distinct paragraph.
+The `<p>` element marks all the text inside it as a distinct paragraph.

 ### Headings
-Headings are like titles, but they’re actually displayed on the page.
-HTML provides six levels of headings, and the corresponding elements are: <h1>, <h2>, <h3>, … , <h6>.
+Headings are like titles, but they're actually displayed on the page.
+HTML provides six levels of headings, and the corresponding elements are: `<h1>`, `<h2>`, `<h3>`, … , `<h6>`.
 The higher the number, the less prominent the heading.

 ### unordered lists
 Whenever you surround a piece of text with HTML tags, you’re adding new meaning to that text.
-Wrapping content in <ul> tags tells a browser that whatever is inside should be rendered as an “unordered list”.
-To denote individual items in that list, you wrap them in <li> tags
+Wrapping content in `<ul>` tags tells a browser that whatever is inside should be rendered as an “unordered list”.
+To denote individual items in that list, you wrap them in `<li>` tags

 ### ordered lists
-With an unordered list, rearranging the <li> elements shouldn’t change the meaning of the list.
+With an unordered list, rearranging the `<li>` elements shouldn’t change the meaning of the list.
 If the sequence of list items does matter, you should use an “ordered list” instead.
-To create an ordered list, simply change the parent <ul> element to <ol>.
+To create an ordered list, simply change the parent `<ul>` element to `<ol>`.

 ## Inline Elements
 Inline elements can affect sections of text anywhere within a line.

 ### emphasis (italic) elements
-For instance, <p> is a block-level element, while <em> is an inline element that affects a span of text inside of a paragraph.
+For instance, `<p>` is a block-level element, while `<em>` is an inline element that affects a span of text inside of a paragraph.
 It stands for “emphasis”, and it’s typically displayed as italicized text.

 ### strong (bold) elements
-If you want to be more emphatic than an <em> tag, you can use <strong>.
+If you want to be more emphatic than an `<em>` tag, you can use `<strong>`.

 ## Empty html elements
-The HTML tags we’ve encountered so far either wrap text content (e.g., <p>) or other HTML elements (e.g., <ol>).
+The HTML tags we’ve encountered so far either wrap text content (e.g., `<p>`) or other HTML elements (e.g., `<ol>`).
 That’s not the case for all HTML elements.
 Some of them can be “empty“ or “self-closing”.
 Line breaks and horizontal rules are the most common empty elements you’ll find.
 The trailing slash (/) in all empty HTML elements is entirely optional.

 ### Line breaks
-To tell the browser that we want a hard line break, we need to use an explicit <br/> element.
+To tell the browser that we want a hard line break, we need to use an explicit `<br/>` element.

 ### Horizontal rules
-The <hr/> element is a “horizontal rule”, which represents a thematic break.
+The `<hr/>` element is a “horizontal rule”, which represents a thematic break.
 The transition from one scene of a story into the next or between the end of a letter and a postscript are good examples of when a horizontal rule may be appropriate.

 ## Links/Anchors
-Links are created with the <a> element, which stands for “anchor”.
+Links are created with the `<a>` element, which stands for “anchor”.

 There are three types of links:
 - Absolute links: they are the most detailed way you can refer to a web resource.
 They start with the “scheme” (typically http:// or https://), followed by the domain name of the website, then the path of the target web page.